-ICC seeks arrest of Taliban leaders over alleged persecution of women
+ICC seeks arrests of Taliban leaders over alleged persecution of women

-Judges say Taliban officials have ‘severely deprived’ girls and women of rights including education.
+Judges say Taliban officials have ‘severely deprived’ girls and women of rights, including education.

-Judges at the International Criminal Court (ICC) have issued arrest warrants for two top Taliban leaders on charges of persecuting women and girls.
+The International Criminal Court (ICC) has issued arrest warrants for two top Taliban leaders on charges of persecuting women and girls.

-ICC judges on Tuesday said there were “reasonable grounds” to suspect Taliban Supreme Leader Hibatullah Akhundzada and chief justice Abdul Hakim Haqqani of committing gender-based persecution.
+ICC judges on Tuesday said there were “reasonable grounds” to suspect Taliban Supreme Leader Haibatullah Akhunzada and chief justice Abdul Hakim Haqqani of committing gender-based persecution.

 Recommended Storieslist of 4 items